Tutorials

 Why Webflow bandwidth optimization matters

-When you exceed your bandwidth allocation, Webflow's surge protection spares you the first month, but a second consecutive overage triggers automatic plan upgrades or add-on charges.
-Some users have reported bills jumping from $25 to $170 when unexpectedly bumped from CMS to Business plan due to bandwidth overages.
+When you exceed your bandwidth allocation, Webflow's surge protection spares you the first month, but a second consecutive overage triggers automatic plan upgrades or bandwidth add-on charges.
+Some users have reported unexpected bills when bumped to a higher plan or forced into bandwidth add-ons due to overages.

 Webflow bandwidth usage limits warning indicator